 4. Detect Source Code Leaks

-For an MSP, such an error on the part of an employee could have big repercussions not only for its reputation but also financially and juridically.
+For an MSP, such an error could have big repercussions not only for its reputation but also financially and juridically.
 Source code can hold a lot of sensitive data, including trade secrets, copyrights, patents, or personally identifiable information (PII).

 Failing to prevent or take action to remove problematic source code from GitHub (in the case of copyright material, the procedure is called a DMCA takedown notice) could be used against the MSP in case a leak occurs.